 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-You must have a good grill surface thermometer to do this correctly.
-A continuous read probe meat thermometer is a good idea, along with the required surface thermometer.
+You must have a reliable grill surface thermometer to do this correctly, and a continuous-read probe meat thermometer for the brisket itself is very useful.

 CDN Grill Surface Thermometer